richardwilkes/gcs_master_library/Library/Markdown/User Guide/Export Templates.md

 - `.Dec` — Returns the value decremented by 1
 - `.Div` — Returns the result of dividing this number by `value`
   - Parameter: `value` (Number)
+- `.Floor` — Returns the value rounded down to the nearest whole number
 - `.Inc` — Returns the value incremented by 1
 - `.Max` — Returns the maximum of this value or `value`
   - Parameter: `value` (Number)